-1. The statements contained in this Questionnaire are being furnished for consideration the following project: on in submittii ng an offer for
+1. The statements contained in this Questionnaire are being furnished for consideration in submitting an offer for the following project:

 (a) Project Title

 (b) Location

 (c) Bid Opening Date

-2. The Questionnaire is being submitted in behalf of: П A Composition
+2. The Questionnaire is being submitted in behalf of: A Corporation

-(a) Name of Offeror - A Corporation A Partnership

-An Individual A Joint-Venture
+(a) Name of Offeror A Partnership An Individual A Joint-Venture

 (b) Address

-(c) Telephone No
+(c) Telephone No.

 (d) Date Submitted

-3. If the bid is submitted by a joint venture, composed of two or more individual firm comprising the joint venture must submit all information listed on pages 3 through Questionnaire and, in addition, answer the following:
+3. If the bid is submitted by a joint venture, composed of two or more individual firms, then each comprising the joint venture must submit all information listed on pages 3 through 16, inclusiv Questionnaire and, in addition, answer the following:

 (a) Members of joint Venture

 (b) Date of Joint Venture Agreement

-(c) Is agreement between members comprising the joint venture joint and several If not, state the terms of agreement in this respect: liability?
+(c) Is agreement between members comprising the joint venture joint and several liability?